The Best African Tale of Collective Nouns for Animals

 It's just another night in Africa.

-Book your safari here, and come and see a zeal of zebra, a tower of giraffe and a troop of lions for yourself!
+Book your safari here, and come and see a zeal of zebra, a tower of giraffes and a troop of lions for yourself!